 This material will also be offered as a 16-credit program on honeybees and native pollinators in the summer; this spring offering is designed as part one of a two-quarter sequence, but for new students entering in summer, fundamental biology material will be repeated.
 Additionally, students can deepen their focus on the business of beekeeping and native pollinators during the fall quarter through the Changemaker Lab program, Business Fundamentals (https://www.evergreen.edu/catalog/offering/business-fundamentals-team-e…), where they will learn how to start and manage a beekeeping-related business.

 Students need to have taken at least one biology class.

 Course Reference Numbers

 Entomology, Ecology, Apiculture, Extension, Regulatory, Research, Food, and Conservation NGOs

 $50 required lab fee

-Upper-division science credit may be awarded in ecology upon completion of an independent research project.
-Students seeking to earn upper-division credit must contact the faculty to discuss options prior to the start of the quarter.
+Upper division science credit may be awarded in ecology upon completion of an independent research project.